As an Amazon Associate, I earn from qualifying purchases.

 There is no such thing as too many fresh seasonal strawberries!
 These bites of sunshine deserve to be enjoyed in bulk.
 But there are days when you want to savor that taste longer than strawberry season lasts.

-And that is where this strawberry syrup recipe truly shines.
+And that is where this easy strawberry syrup recipe truly shines.
 You can keep it in the fridge, freeze some for later, or even can it.
 You’ve got options.
 Go get some berries and let’s do this.

 3 process photos showing strawberries reducing in a saucepan